sarahlia/typescript-vue-js-workshop/README.md

 This tool will create ***environment variables*** for you in a new file: `.env`.
 These variables are used for authenticating and connecting to your Astra DB.
 This includes your authentication token, so these variables are only stored locally and should never be stored in a public facing repository.

 It should look something like this.
+You can run `cat /workspace/workshop-vuejs/.env` to take a look at yours.

 ##### *`.env`*
 ```